Ethan Tapper: Early life

 Tapper grew up in Saxtons River, Vermont.
 Self-described as somewhat aimless in high school, he nevertheless graduated third in his class and received a prestigious Green and Gold Scholarship to the University of Vermont.
 Unsure of his best course of study, he enrolled in a 6-month wilderness experience that influenced him deeply, leading to years of work as a wilderness guide.
 When the scholarship required his return to college, he re-enrolled as a forestry major.
 He graduated in 2012 from UVM's Rubenstein School of Environment and Natural Resources with a Forestry degree.

-Forestry
+Career

+Tapper holds a B.S. in Forestry and a M.S. in Natural Resources from the University of Vermont.
 After graduating, Tapper worked as a consulting forester with Fountains Forestry of Montpelier, Vermont.
 In June 2016, he became Vermont's Chittenden County Forester, at 26 the youngest ever in the 75-year history of the county forester program, a role that he held from 2016 to 2024.
 In that role, he advised and consulted with local landowners, towns, and businesses on the long-term management of their forests.
 He also worked to engage local communities in their shared ownership and stewardship of the land.
-Today, Tapper practices forestry through his consulting forestry business - Bear Island Forestry - and manages his own 175-acre homestead, working forest, orchard and sugarbush in Bolton, Vermont, which he calls Bear Island.
+Today, Tapper runs a consulting forestry business called Bear Island Forestry and manages his own 175-acre forest, which he calls Bear Island.
 He's been endorsed by Audubon as a bird-friendly forester and bird-friendly maple sugarmaker.

+As a service forester, Tapper has led hundreds of public events in Vermont.
+Since the publication of How to Love a Forest, he has done hundreds of talks and other educational events for conferences, conservation organizations and community groups across the United States and Canada.
+Tapper also has an active presence on social media, with hundreds of thousands of followers, and posts hundreds of videos each year about environmental topics on platforms like Instagram and YouTube.